clo4/deno_jamf_school/src/README.tpl.md

 - **Schemas don't fail when additional properties are returned ([#19])**\
-  Release builds of schemas are now resilient against additional properties being added, but will still break if any properties are unexpectedly removed.
+  Release builds of schemas are now resilient against additional properties being added, but will still fail if any required properties are omitted.

 - **Handle authentication errors with a better message ([#24])**\
-  Previously, auth errors were lumped in with other API errors, which made them confusing to read.
-Now it should be much more obvious when your token or ID is wrong.
+  Previously, authentication errors were lumped in with other errors, which made them confusing to read.

 - **Changed how data is validated ([#7])**\
-  Technical change, but a pretty good performance win.
+  Technical change, but a good increase in real-world performance.

 [#24]: $REPO/pull/24
 [#20]: $REPO/pull/20